gbarwis/bash-scripts/README.md

 # Bash Scripts

 A collection of Bash scripts that I've written, tweaked, or borrowed.
-Mostly unrelated to each other, they serve a variety of purposes, from server maintenance to automation of small but useful functions.
+Mostly unrelated, they're intended for a variety of tasks, from server maintenance to minor automation.

 ## Contents